Emeraude/makefile_maker/README.md

 Makefile_maker
 ==============

-A script that make a makefile, with the epitech header.
+A script that create a makefile, with the epitech header.

 To install it, you have to run the following command :